Skip to Content

 Dropping about 15 feet, Beef Creek Falls is located on Hog Creek and empties into the Sam Rayburn Reservoir.

-This East Texas waterfall also requires a guided tour to visit, so don’t venture out there on your own!
+This East Texas waterfall also requires a guided tour, so don’t venture out there alone!

 Upper and Lower Falls, McKinney Falls State Park